hmcts/design-system/app/views/components/timeline/README.md

-Use the Timeline component to show a linear record of what's happened.
+Use the Timeline component to show a linear record of what’s happened.

 {{dsExample({
   name: 'timeline',
-  example: 'default'
+  example: 'default',
+  height: 454
 })}}

 ## When to use this component